 Colonoscopy is an outpatient exam that is performed with the patient lightly sedated.
 The procedure provides significant information used to determine which specific treatment will be given.
 In certain cases, therapy can be administered directly through the endoscope.
 Serious complications rarely occur from colonoscopy.
 The physician can answer any questions the patient has.

-It would be beneficial for patients scheduled for a colonoscopy to watch a short video in order to get an idea of what to expect regarding your procedure.
+If you are scheduled for a colonoscopy, please watch this short video to get an idea of what to expect regarding your procedure.